albertpalka/AI-Prompter-Chrome-Extension/README.md

-# AI Nudge Chrome Extension
+# AI Prompter - Chrome Extension

 A stylish Chrome extension that gently reminds you to consider AI tools before diving into problem-solving tasks.
 Every time you open a new tab, you'll see an elegant nudge encouraging you to leverage AI assistance.